K-Schubert/strava-analytics/README.md

 Detailed analysis is performed to assess the physiological impact of training on the rider.

 # Fatigue Analysis
-Fatigue is assessed through volume, power and heartrate analysis.
+Fatigue is assessed through volume, power and heartrate analysis among other metrics.

 # Training Progression
 Different performance markers are analysed to determine whether statistically significant rider progression through key performance indicators is achieved through training.